BurkeBlaine1999/Procedurally-Generated-Maze-Game/README.md

 # Escape The Maze

 Escape the maze is a 3D Unity game where the player must make their way through a procedurally generated maze to the finish line.

+There are two game modes, the reglar mode in which the player must make their way to the finish line.
+Every time they reach the end the mazes width and height grows by 1.
+The can play as long as they want until they give up.
+Their highscore is displayed in the main menu area.
+Every level is different as the mazes are always randomly generated.

+The next game mode is practice where the player can specify the height and width of the maze and generate as many mazes as they want.

 ## How it works
 I used the recursive backtracker algorithm.
 It uses Depth first search to form the maze.